-- 1. Immediately notify school nurse (for students) or department supervisor (for employees) to report exposure or a suspected or confirmed positive case. - a.
+- 1. Immediately notify school nurse to report exposure or a suspected or confirmed positive case. - a.
 Require School Nurse to contact student/employee to investigate, complete Case Report Form, and submit to Health and Medical Services Nurse Manager. - b.
 Require department supervisor to contact Health and Medical Services director or school nurse manager and provide employee's name, date of birth, and contact information. - 2.
-See Appendix 81 for HISD Health and Medical Services Procedural Guideline For Exposure, Suspected, or Confirmed Positive Covid-19 Students, Employees, and Visitors. - 3.
+See Appendix for HISD Health and Medical Services Procedural Guideline For Exposure, Suspected, or Confirmed Positive Covid-19 Students, Employees, and Visitors. - 3.
 Suspending student's riding privileges until receiving further information from Health and Medical Services. - 4.
 Notify the chief operating officer and chief communications officer and await further direction. - 5.
-Send any employees in direct contact with the student home with pay for a mandatory, 14-day self-quarantine.
+Send any employees in direct contact with the student home with pay for a mandatory self-quarantine in alignment with district protocols.